joewaleed/YppCompiler/README.md

 ## Overview

 **YppCompiler** is a compiler for the Y++ programming language, implemented entirely in C#.
-The project demonstrates core compiler construction concepts — including lexical analysis, parsing, semantic analysis, and code generation — within a clean, maintainable .NET solution.
+The project demonstrates core compiler construction concepts including (lexical analysis, parsing, semantic analysis, and code generation) within a clean, maintainable .NET solution.

 Whether you're studying compiler design or looking to extend the Y++ language, this project serves as a solid foundation.